-An Indian-origin doctor has called on Boris Johnson to ensure the state-funded National Health Service is kept well-resourced even beyond crisis times as he issued a sharply-worded open letter addressed to the British Prime Minister in relation to the government's response to the coronavirus pandemic.
+An Indian-origin doctor has called on Boris Johnson to ensure the state-funded National Health Service is well-resourced even beyond crisis times as he issued a sharply-worded open letter addressed to the British Prime Minister concerning the government’s response to the coronavirus pandemic.

 Professor Minesh Khashu, a neonatal consultant from Dorset in south-west England, stressed that medical workers being hero worshipped during the crisis need basic amenities more than all the praise, as he goes on to highlight some missed opportunities in the handling of the crisis and questions why countries like Germany were able to get a grip on testing for the deadly virus while the UK lags far behind.

 The best way to repay us is through a well-funded and sustainable health and social care system.
-While the COVID-19 crisis has suddenly woken everyone up to realize that we need admiration and hero-worship, what we really need is a well-funded system and basic amenities to look after ourselves at work, writes Khashu.
+While the COVID-19 crisis has suddenly woken everyone up to realize that we need admiration and hero-worship, we really need a well-funded system and basic amenities to look after ourselves at work, writes Khushi.

 This was an ideal opportunity to use the armed forces personnel and hospitals to segregate COVID cases from the general public and would have worked much better.
 We need to ask ourselves why this wasn’t done.

 The doctor on the frontline of the coronavirus fightback stressed that the open letter, published in The Daily Mirror on Wednesday, has been issued at a personal rather than professional level as he goes on to challenge the damaging equation of the pandemic with war analogies and rhetoric.

 He writes: It has given the system powers to command and control without any transparency and discussion regarding decision making.
 This war analogy has led to people dying in hospital without any near or dear ones by their side.